 1. Maintain the right heat and speed ratio

-We generally recommend running your printer on a relatively slow setting.
+The ideal ratio of heat to speed for your specific application is going to vary based on a variety of factors, but generally we recommend running your printer on a relatively slow setting.
 This uses less heat and ensures a crisp, clear printed image.
-On a similar note, we recommend you avoid increasing heat settings without guidance from a professional.

 If you work with a supplier who sets up and tests your printer with your media prior to shipping it to you, they have likely adjusted the heat and speed ratio to one suitable for your application.